Spleen removal - open - adults - dischargeSplenectomy - adult - discharge; Spleen removal - adult - discharge

 Recovering from open spleen removal surgery takes 4 to 8 weeks.
 You may have some of these symptoms as you recover:

-- Pain around the incision for 1to 2 weeks.
+- Pain around the incision for a few weeks.
 This pain should lessen each day.

-- Sore throat from your breathing tube.
-Sucking on ice chips or gargling mayhelp soothe your throat.
+- Sore throat from the breathing tube that helped you breathe during surgery.
+Sucking on ice chips or gargling may help soothe your throat.

 - Nausea and maybe throwing up.
-Your surgeon can write you a prescription for nausea medicine if you need it
+Your surgeon can prescribe nausea medicine if you need it.

 - Bruising or skin redness around your wound.
 This will go away on its own.